- 15 of 15 phases are complete, making the project operationally complete.

 What is the project timeline?

 BNSF began its preliminary engineering work in early 2012 and began construction on the Seattle to Vancouver, WA section in July 2013.
-Construction is scheduled to be complete in December 2015.
+Construction was completed in February 2016.

 WSDOT received federal high speed rail funds from the American Recovery and Reinvestment Act (ARRA) of 2009, administered by the Federal Railroad Administration (FRA).